WeleTeklay/tigrinya-vlm-qlora/README.md

 # Data-Efficient Multilingual Vision-Language Modeling for Low-Resource Languages

-This proect is an empirical study of parameter-efficient (QLoRA) adaptation of a pretrained multilingual vision-language model to a low-resource language, using Tigrinya as a case study.
+This prjoect is an empirical study of parameter-efficient (QLoRA) adaptation of a pretrained multilingual vision-language model to a low-resource language, using Tigrinya as a case study.